 We took a brief journey through the history of burlesque dancing which began in the Victorian era.
 Unfortunately, by the 1960s burlesque was facing censorship and dwindling interest.

 Burlesque dancers were encouraged to spend time with the audience encouraging liquor sales.
 This evolved into modern strip dancing clubs.

 By the 1990s women all over the world began to reclaim the comparatively chaste, vintage style of stripping.
-Below is a timeline of key events.
 These have now led to a burlesque boom in the US and beyond.

 Nineties Neo-Burlesque and the Heroines Who Created It